marionbarker/loopdocs/docs/gh-actions/gh-deploy.md

 ## Automatic Update, Build, Install

-Automatic features will be available when version 3.2.4 is released and are available now in 3.3.0 (when&nbsp;<span translate="no">dev is the default branch</span>).
-The instructions on the [Configure to Use Browser](gh-first-time.md) page will, unless you make a change, automatically take the following actions for 3.2.4:
+The instructions on the [Configure to Use Browser](gh-first-time.md) page will automatically take the following actions for version 3.2.4 and later:

+* Build the *Loop* app at least once a month and upload to *TestFlight*
 * Update the version of your&nbsp;<span translate="no">fork</span>&nbsp;within a week of the change
-* Build the app at least once a month and upload to *TestFlight*
+    * When an update to the default `branch`, typically `main`, is detected, a new build is created automatically and uploaded to *TestFlight*

-It is already true that, unless you make a change, the default setting will:
+Unless you make the change recommended in the next section, the default setting will:

-* Install each new build on phone from *TestFlight*
+* Install each new build from *TestFlight* on the phone as soon as it is detected

 ### Recommendation